 As her following grew on social media and her career flourished, she also came across an opportunity to combine her two passions.

-She has currently filmed the pilot for an HGTV special you can check out here 🙂
+She has currently filmed the pilot for an HGTV special focusing on the real estate market in Arizona.

-Here are the main takeaways I took from my time with Elisha – it’s well worth the read 🙂
+Here are the main takeaways I found from my time with Elisha – read on fellow gamechangers;

-The first thing that I took away from meeting Elisha was her confidence.
+The first thing that I noticed in Elisha was her confidence.
 This woman can communicate directly while being warm & disarming.
-Her intelligence is obvious as she speaks extremely well and is well read.
+Her intelligence is obvious as she is clearly well read & is very well spoken.